Student Advocacy and Intervention

 Q: What should I do if I am having a conflict with a professor, or feel that I have been unfairly graded?
 Should I stop going to class because of this conflict?

 A: Please continue going to class, and try to discuss your concerns directly with your professor.
-If you and your professor are unable to come to an understanding, your next step would be to consult with the department chair, per the Student Complaint Policy.
+If you and your professor are unable to come to an understanding, your next step would be to consult with the department chair, per the Student Complaint Guidelines.

 Q: I am experiencing an emergency and do not know if I will be able to complete the remaining assignments for my courses.
 What are my options?